Of Story and Music

 Mythology is composed by poets out of their insights and realizations.
 Mythologies are not invented; they are found.
 You can no more tell us what your dream is going to be tonight than we can invent a myth.
 Myths come from the mystical region of essential experience.
 Joseph Campbell

 We collect and research tales and narratives of long ago, using known translations of the originals or composing the verses of the recitations and the accompanying music ourselves.
-Relying on the traditional modal systems and rhythmic cycles found in the musical schools of various world cultures our interest lies in those folk traditions that are deeply rooted in the distant past.
-Enhancing our performances are costumed actors, actresses and dancers who pose, interpret and entertain, bringing to life the very essence of the particular story being recounted.
+Relying on the traditional modal systems and rhythmic cycles found in the musical schools of various world cultures our interest lies in those folk and classical traditions that are deeply rooted in the distant past.
+Enhancing our performances and video storybooks are costumed actors, actresses and dancers who pose, interpret and entertain, bringing to life the very essence of the particular story being recounted.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 Nuut was the ancient Egyptian goddess of the sky who protected her husband Geb, the Earth from all things foul.
 She was known as the blue goddess, often depicted in art as arching her body in a crescent.
 Shieri Yamafuji as Nuut.
 Photo, Ren Garzcynski

 Gaius Valerius Catullus was a poet of the late Roman Republic who wrote chiefly in the neoteric style, which is about personal life rather than the classical heroes of the epics.
 In I Hate And I Love he expresses his frustration...about a woman who insists on maintaining multiple relationships!
 Featuring Deborah Karpel.
 Model, Natalia Perlaza